VisualComposer/api-docs/README.md

 Visual Composer API is based on a popular API DOCS GENERATOR by [Slate](https://github.com/lord/slate).
 Documentation is written in Markdown.

 1. Fork this repository on GitHub.
-2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/slate.git`
+2. Clone *your forked repository* (not our original one) to your hard drive with `git clone https://github.com/YOURUSERNAME/api-docs.git`
-3. `cd slate`
+3. `cd api-docs`
-4. Initialize and start Slate.
+4. Initialize and start api-docs.
 You can either do this locally, or with Vagrant:

 ```shell
 # either run this to run locally